-- The reason(s) for the suspension or exclusion - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations about the suspension or permanent exclusion to the governing board and how the pupil may be involved in this - How any representations should be made - Where there is a legal requirement for the governing board to hold a meeting to consider the reinstatement of a pupil, and that parents (or the pupil if they are 18 years old) have a right to attend the meeting, be represented at the meeting (at their own expense) and to bring a friend
+- The reason(s) for the suspension or exclusion - The length of the suspension or, for a permanent exclusion, the fact that it is permanent - Information about parents' right to make representations - How any representations should be made - Where there is a legal requirement for the governing board to hold a meeting to consider the reinstatement of a pupil, and that parents have a right to attend the meeting, be represented at the meeting (at their own expense) and to bring a friend

-The Headteacher or Head of School will also notify parents without delay and by the end of the afternoon session on the first day their child is suspended or permanently excluded, that:
+The Headteacher will also notify parents without delay and by the end of the afternoon session on the first day their child is suspended or permanently excluded, that:

 - For the first 5 school days of an exclusion (or until the start date of any alternative provision or the end of the suspension, where this is earlier), the parents are legally required to ensure that their child is not present in a public place during school hours without a good reason.
-This will include specifying on which days this duty applies - Parents may be given a fixed penalty notice or prosecuted if they fail to do this If alternative provision is being arranged, the following information will be included, if possible: - The start date for any provision of full-time education that has been arranged - The start and finish times of any such provision, including the times for morning and afternoon sessions, where relevant - The address at which the provision will take place - Any information the pupil needs in order to identify the person they should report to on the first day
+This will include specifying on which days this duty applies - Parents may be given a fixed penalty notice or prosecuted if they fail to do this

+If alternative provision is being arranged, the following information will be included, if possible:

+- The start date for any provision of full-time education that has been arranged - The start and finish times of any such provision, including the times for morning and afternoon sessions, where relevant - The address at which the provision will take place

-If the Headteacher or Head of School does not have all the information about the alternative provision arrangements by the end of the afternoon session on the first day of the suspension or permanent exclusion, they can provide the information at a later date, without delay and no later than 48 hours before the provision is due to start.
+If the Headteacher does not have all the information about the alternative provision arrangements by the end of the afternoon session on the first day of the suspension or permanent exclusion, they can provide the information at a later date, without delay and no later than 48 hours before the provision is due to start.